clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/documentation/cross.rst

 heading.

 This creates a link to the :ref:`target <label-of-target>` using the word 'target' instead of the heading.
+We use the term 'target' here similar to the way'anchor' is used in HTML.

 .. note::